 Disable Browser Extensions

 Extensions can be very manipulative in terms of error generation.
 Since the STATUS_ACCESS_VIOLATION error is caused due to bad error handling in coding programs, the error may be caused due to any wrong Chrome extension.

-And the best way to deal with this situation is to disable all your extensions and re-enable them one by one.
+And the best way to deal with this situation is to disable all your extensions and re-enable them individually.
 By this, you can figure out what extensions are causing the problem.

 - Launch Google Chrome on the computer.

 - Click on More for options.

 - Hover on More Tools and select the Extensions tab.

 You will see all your installed browser extensions.

 - Toggle OFF the button to disable all installed extensions.

 Now enable individual extensions one by one and see which extensions cause the STATUS_ACCESS_VIOLATION error.
-If you found the culprit, then uninstall that Chrome extension.
+If you found the culprit, then uninstall that browser extension.

 Switch to Different Browsers

 As this is a browser-specific issue, you can try switching to other browsers.
 Some good alternatives are Microsoft Edge and Firefox.
 Although it is not a solution, at least you can get your work done.

 Even Firefox lets you import data from Chrome so that you can start working fine without any hassle.
-Microsoft Edge, on the other hand, is very similar to Chrome, so you can sign in with your Microsoft account and sync your data across different devices.
+On the other hand, Microsoft Edge is very similar to Chrome, so you can sign in with your Microsoft account and sync your data across different devices.

 So as you can see, there are a few possible solutions for this issue.
 Many people reported this only on the latest build of the Chrome browser, but I have faced the same in the previous version as well.

 Suppose you face the same issue repeatedly, even after following these methods.
 As a last resort, you can switch to another browser until this issue gets some solutions from the developers of Chrome.
-Before that, you can also try updating Windows; it may solve the issue so give it a try.
+Before that, you can also try updating Windows; it may solve the issue, so try it.

-Let us know how the fix for STATUS_ACCESS_VIOLATION has been for you.
+Let us know how the access violation error fix has been for you.
 Also, ensure you’re using the latest version of the browser to access the site.